SXSW Film & TV Festival 2026: Must-See Films and Essential Tips for Navigating the Fest

 For film lovers in Austin, the SXSW Film & TV Festival is like Christmas.
 Thousands of fans, industry leaders and filmmakers descend upon the city each March for a week of world premieres, buzzworthy screenings and events.
-This year’s lineup features over 100 feature films, along with a robust selection of short films, TV projects and immersive XR experiences.
+This year’s lineup features a diverse range of feature films, along with a robust selection of short films, TV projects and immersive XR experiences.
 While the sheer volume of content can be overwhelming, a little planning goes a long way.

 Whether attending for the first time or returning as a seasoned festival-goer, here’s a guide to navigating SXSW’s film lineup and making the most of the experience.